There’s a lot more to Gen Z than TikTok dances, metal straws, and an incredible knack for taking flawless selfies.

 This has resulted in the influx of Insta-famous accounts, with these influencers becoming the ‘word-of-mouth’ sources for the modern consumer.

-Utilise real people, and avoid picture-perfect models when it comes to marketing to the youth of today.
+Utilise real people, and avoid picture-perfect models when it comes to social media marketing to the youth of today.
 They don’t want photoshopped perfection, they want real.

 Real results and real people.